Bobeeeeeeee/DescendereSat/README.md

 The container is separated of three circular ribs due to the mass condition.
 They are connected to one another with carbon fiber rods forming a long cylinder.
 Each ribs stores different components; the upper part is the area for parachute storage, the middle located the circuits and the payload deployment mechanism, and the tethered payload is stored in the lower part.
 The gaps between the ribs are enclosed by plastic sheet to prevent small particles from entering the electronics.

 ### Payload
 For the tethered payload, it is designed to be a slightly smaller cylinder than the container and its surface is designed to have hexagonal close packed pattern on it.
 With those tiny holes, the payload can reduce a considerable amount of weight (about 50% of the cylinder with same size) and also dissipating heat which generated from the electronics.
-The cameral gimbal is located at the lowest part of the tethered payload protruding from the bottom.
+The cameral gimbal is located at the lowest part of the tethered payload protruding from the bottom

 ## Mechanism Design